- What makes Adobe ColdFusion so special?

 And in today’s modern age, ColdFusion does something better than any other language out there.

-When compared to other programming languages, CF comes across as a veritable digital fortress.
-With amazing built-in security capabilities and experts such as Pete Freitag leading the charge, ColdFusion will continue to remain second-to-none in this area.
+When compared to other programming languages, Adobe ColdFusion comes across as a veritable digital fortress.
+With amazing built-in security capabilities and experts such as Pete Freitag leading the charge, Adobe ColdFusion 2018 (with 2020 to be out this year) will continue to remain second-to-none in this area.

 Join me as we take a look into the roots of ColdFusion and venture forth into what makes it so special.